maarten-pennings/6502/2emulation/README.md

 Function `main` has a `loop` that increments zero page location 33.

 Before the loop, `main` initializes zero page location 33 to 00.
-It has two other initliazations: zeroing page location 44 to 00, and enabling of interupts (`CLI`).
+It has two other initilazations: zeroing page location 44 to 00, and enabling of interupts (`CLI`).
 The enabling of interrupts allows the second function `isr` to be called when grounding the nIRQ line.
 The `isr` increments zero page location 44.